Trailblaze CLI¶

 with a busy holder does.

-When a blaze scope leaks across commands¶
+When a step scope leaks across commands¶

 stays alive on the daemon after the CLI exits, holding the device claim until